The journey of faith – the Haj

 This pilgrimage to the holy places in and around the holy city of Mecca (the birthplace of Islam) is one of the five pillars of Sunni Islam and one of the ten Branches of Religion in Shi'a Islam.

 It is also a compulsory obligation for all Muslims who are able bodied and with the financial means to perform the pilgrimage.

 The Haj is a gruelling journey comprising several tasks which include the tawaf, or circling the Ka'aba (towards which Muslims turn during daily prayers).
 Pilgrims must also re-enact Hagar's (the wife of Abraham) frantic search for water by walking seven times back and forth between the hills of Safa and Marwah.
-Then they travel to the hill of Arafat and stay there from afternoon until sundown in prayer and contemplation.
+Then they travel to the hill of Arafat and stay there from afternoon until sundown in prayers and contemplation.
 From Arafat, pilgrims travel to Mina, a city just outside of Mecca, and participate in the ritualistic stoning of the devil.
 This requires collecting some 70 pebbles from the ground on the plain of Muzdalifah.
 The Haj is concluded when pilgrims perform a second tawaf around the Ka'aba.